 If you’re establishing a seventh program block, enter 7 as the string value title.

-2. Stop Programs Running With Group Policy Editor
+2. Block Programs access in Windows 10 With Group Policy Editor

 Windows 10 Pro and Enterprise include Group Policy Editor with which users can stop programs running without editing the registry.
 Users can adjust a Run only specified Windows applications setting with the Group Policy Editor.
 This is how users can stop software running with Group Policy Editor.